-Year round, the daily maximum temperature is about 30°C and the overnight minimum seldom drops much below 24°C. Samoa doesn’t really have true wet and dry seasons, but May to October tend to be drier and November to April a bit wetter.
+Year round, the daily maximum temperature is about 31°C and the overnight minimum seldom drops much below 24°C. Samoa doesn’t really have true wet and dry seasons, but May to October tend to be drier and November to April wetter and more humid.

 Cycling hills on a windless sunny afternoon can be unpleasantly hot.
 We find riding in the mornings before 10am often really pleasant and cycling through lunchtime showers with no coat - refreshing.
 Regardless of the time of year, you are likely to have lots of mostly fine days, a good change of 2-3 wet days and almost certain to have an afternoon shower or two.
 The locals seldom wear waterproof coats, as they choose to just enjoy the showers.
 Mind, an umbrella is a good idea for tripping between fales and dining room and bathroom etc.